deanmalmgren/textract/docs/installation.rst

 Don't see your operating system installation instructions here?
 ---------------------------------------------------------------

-My appologies!
+My apologies!
 Installing system packages is a bit of a drag and its hard to anticipate all of the different environments that need to be accomodated (wouldn't it be awesome if there were a system-agnostic package manager or, better yet, if python could install these system